csdms/babelizer/paper/paper.md

 The babelizer is a command-line utility that generates Python code to bring libraries from other languages into Python.
-Target libraries must expose a Basic Model Interface (BMI; REF) and be written in C, C++, or Fortran.
+Target libraries must expose a Basic Model Interface (BMI; @peckham:2013, @hutton:2020) and be written in C, C++, or Fortran.
 We have made the babelizer extendable and so additional languages can be added in the future.
 This provides a streamlined way to bring scientific models into a common language